yuanqing811/sesh_lottery/README.md

 ## Background

-At the Palo Alto Pickleball Club, demand for event slots often exceeds availability.
+At popular events, demand for event slots often exceeds availability.
 To ensure fairness, we prefer a lottery system over a first-come-first-serve approach for event registration, blending random selection with attendance priority.